Loksta8/AntSimulation/README.md

 3. Run the simulation from your `build/` directory using `./bin/main` (Linux) or `./AntSimulation.exe` (Windows Debug/Release).

+## :video_game: **Play with the Program Download from Releases**
+>[!Note]
+> If you do not want to build the project and you just feel like running the program to play around with it, you can download from [Releases](https://github.com/Loksta8/AntSimulation/releases)
+> If you are on Windows you'll need Microsoft's Visual C++ Redistributables runtime libraries, you can get them from [here](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) .

 ## 🛠️ Building the Project